austin3410/Gary/README.rst

 - ``other_class.gif_token`` - A Giphy API Token that is used in the ``yesno.py`` cog.
 - ``other_class.serpapi_key`` - A SERPAPI key that is used in the ``gif.py`` cog.
 - All pip packages listed in ``requirements.txt``.
+- Gary uses the Wavelink library to play music and thus requires a Lavalink server.

 The DEV class within ``config-example.py`` is only there incase you plan on developing Gary further.
 If not, you can remove it.